Mushymato/TrinketTinker/guide/6-Temporary Animated Sprite.md

 Temporary animated sprites are ways to show animated effects on screen temporarily.
 They existed prior to 1.6, but was given a proper data model to use in [Data/Machines](https://wiki.stardewvalley.net/Modding:Machines#Audio_.26_visuals).

-For trinket tinker, any field that calls for temporary animated sprites takes string ids corresponding to an entry in `mushymato.TrinketTinker/TAS` rather than the full definition.
+For Trinket Tinker, any field that calls for temporary animated sprites takes string ids corresponding to an entry in `mushymato.TrinketTinker/TAS` rather than the full definition.
 This let you reuse the same TAS in multiple places.

 ## TemporaryAnimatedSpriteDefinition